-Smoking: Smoking is prohibited inside college buildings and within 25 feet of any entrance or exit door.
 College community members are requested to utilize the designated smoking areas for smoking.
 The designated areas are conveniently located and clearly marked.

+Children on Campus

-Children on College Property: Children, under 18 years of age, may not attend a class unless they are officially registered for the class.
-Unregistered children are not allowed on college property unless participating in an authorized college program or under immediate supervision of an adult.
+Children younger than 18 years of age may not attend a class unless they are officially registered for the class.
+Children that are not officially registered are not allowed on college campus unless participating in an authorized college program or under the immediate supervision of an adult.